w3f/Grants-Program/applications/TuxedoDapp.md

 Ensure ownership is transferred successfully once trading is completed.

 **Updating the kitty details**:
-DApp ensures Kitties details such as name, tradable status(Yes or No) and Price can be updated.
+DApp ensures Kittie's details such as name, tradable status(Yes or No) and Price can be updated.

 **Search kitties owned by other users**:
-DApp helps to search the kitties owned by other users based on the user's public key.
+DApp helps search the kitties other users own based on the user's public key.
 This displays the list of kitties owned by other users with all details required for trading such as Gender, Tradable status, Price, Parents, etc.

 **Blockchain Integration**: